d0ms0n/Temptasty/README.md

 ```

 ## Frontend
-The frontend is an Angular app that displays a chart of the temperature readings.
+The frontend is an Angular app that displays a chart of the temperature measurements.
 The chart is generated using the Chart.js and ng2-charts libraries.
 Learn more about Angular [here](https://angular.io/).
 To build and run the frontend, use the following commands:

 ```shell script
 # lint the code